Shiranda87/MessageRoulette/README.md

         }
       - You can see the message that was sent in the 'message' listener of one of the online clients.
     - wild:
-      - Sends a message to a random user.
+      - Sends a message to X random users.
       - Request fields JSON example:
         {
           "text": "test message",